geoff-project/coi/docs/tutorials/packaging.rst

    The :command:`acc-py venv` command is a convenience wrapper around the :mod:`std:venv` standard library module.
 In particular, it passes the ``--system-site-packages`` flag.
-This flag ensures that everything that is preinstalled in the Acc-Py distribution also is available in your new environment.
+This flag ensures that everything that is pre-installed in the Acc-Py distribution also is available in your new environment.
 Without it, you would have to install common dependencies such as :doc:`NumPy <np:index>`.